mjayadharan/FluidLearn/README.md

 Uses Keras API with TensorFlow2 as the backend.
 Developed as part of a project to study the use of artificial neural networks in solving computational fluid dynamics problem.

 ### Note:
 - As of now, the simulators are embdedded inside jupyter notebooks.
+- Matplotlib is used as a visualization tool along with TensorBoard.
 - Only feed forwards networks are implemented so far.
 Expect more advanced network structures to be implemented in future.
 - Python module version of the package will be uploaded upon developing the UI  of the package to certain satisfactory level.